-Having travelled extensively in countries where hot showers are a luxury reserved for fancy hotels, we're don't actually mind a bit of cold water - especially if its 32C and humid as hell outside.
+Having travelled extensively in countries where hot showers are a luxury reserved for fancy hotels, we don't actually mind a bit of cold water - especially if it's 32C and humid as hell outside.
 They're kind of refreshing.

 Some members of our group insisted on taking a shower every day; we don't need to do that on the road and neither do you.
 Between baby wipes, bringing enough clothes and showering at least every second day, you should be fine (just make sure you don't become stinky as absolutely nobody on the Lando will appreciate that).

 Also, you will rejoice when you do reach the campsites which have reliable hot water showers in which you can indulge!